 You've set the strategy to attract more candidates, now the blogger comes up with ideas to target and engage more candidates such as CV Writing Advice, Interview Tips etc.

 I wish there was a straight-forward answer to this question.
 But since you’re dealing with freelancers, there’s no rule book when it comes to pricing.

-But of course, costs will depend upon the experience and expertise of the writer, and the details of the service such as the length of the post, and the extent of research required.
+Costs will depend upon the experience and expertise of the writer, as well as the details of the service such as the length of the post, and the extent of research required.